 Economic wellbeing: Aspirations, work and career

-Journey In Love' programme to support the statutory Relationships education (RE) and Relationships and sex education (RSE) across the school from Nursery to Year 6.
+Journey In Love' programme to support the statutory Relationships education (RE) and Relationships and sex education (RSE) across the school from Reception to Year 6.
 The programme of study is authentic to the teaching of the Catholic Church and is the recommended programme to use from Liverpool archdiocese.